OEX Fathom EV 200 Review: A Lightweight Summer Sleeping Bag on a Budget

 • Small pack size

-• Normal retail price +£40 is too much.
-Only buy when on offer!
+• Regular retail price (+£40) is too high — buy only when on offer

 The morning view from a mountain bivvy in North Italy